 In preparing our condensed consolidated financial statements in accordance with GAAP and pursuant to the rules and regulations of the SEC, we make assumptions, judgments and estimates that affect the reported amounts of assets, liabilities, revenue and expenses, and related disclosures of contingent assets and liabilities.
 We base our assumptions, judgments and estimates on historical experience and various other factors that we believe to be reasonable under the circumstances.
 Actual results could differ materially from these estimates under different assumptions or conditions.
-On a regular basis, we evaluate our assumptions, judgments and estimates.
-We also discuss our critical accounting policies and estimates with the Audit Committee of the Board of Directors.
+On a regular basis, we evaluate our assumptions, judgments and estimates of Directors.